Meet the Writer (Quarantine Edition): Natalie Hanson

 A: I started writing for TulsaKids in January of 2019.

-Q: What is one of your most memorable articles you’ve written for TulsaKids,
+Q: What is one of your most memorable articles you’ve written for TulsaKids, and why?

 A: Probably the one where I interviewed my own homeschooling mentor, Julie Lyles-Carr.
 It was a challenge to not make it an eight page story since she had so much wisdom to share!